Philiscus of Abydos

-Philiscus or Philiskos (Φιλίσκος) was a 4th-century Greek tyrant of the city of Abydos, on the Asian side of the Hellespont, and a hyparch ("vice-regent") and military commander of the Achaemenid satrap Ariobarzanes.
+Philiscus or Philiskos (Φιλίσκος) was a 4th-century BC Greek tyrant of the city of Abydos, on the Asian side of the Hellespont, and a hyparch ("vice-regent") and military commander of the Achaemenid satrap Ariobarzanes.
 He was sent by Ariobarzanes in 368 BCE as an Achaemenid emissary to Delphi, where the Greek cities at war between themselves had assembled for peace negotiations.
 Philiscus had probably been sent at the request of either Athens or Sparta, to help solve the conflicts between the Greek city-states.

 Mediation in the Theban conflict (368 BCE)

 Since the Peace of Antalcidas in 386 BCE, conflict in the Greek peninsula had been continuous, and Thebes had become the new dominant power following the victory of Epaminondas over Sparta in the Battle of Leuctra (371 BCE), starting the period of Theban hegemony.
 Thebes was being feared by both Sparta and Athens, and these two cities tried to use Achaemenid influence as a mediator to resolve the conflicts in Greece, as had been the case with the Peace of Antalcidas.

 The objective of Philiscus of Abydos was such to help broker a Common Peace between the Greek belligerents reunited at Delphi.
 The negotiation collapsed when Thebes refused to return Messenia to the Spartans.

 Before returning to Abydos, Philiscus used Achaemenid funds to finance an army for the Spartans, suggesting that he was acting in support of the Spartans from the beginning.
 With the Achaemenid financing of a new army, Sparta was able to continue the war.
 Among the mercenaries whom he had recruited, Philiscus gave 2,000 to the Spartans.
 He also probably provided funds to the Athenians and promised them, on behalf of the King, to help them recover the Thracian Chersonese militarily.
 Both Philiscus and Ariobarzanes were made citizens of Athens, a remarkable honour suggesting important services rendered to the city-state.

-During 367 BCE, the Spartans,and other Greek city states sent envoys to Susa in attempts to obtain the support of Achaemenid king Artaxerxes II in the Greek conflict.
+During 367 BCE, the Spartans, and other Greek city states sent envoys to Susa in attempts to obtain the support of Achaemenid king Artaxerxes II in the Greek conflict.
 The Achaemenid king proposed a new peace treaty, this time highly tilted in favour of Thebes, which required Messenia to remain independent and the Athenian fleet to be dismantled.
 This peace proposal was rejected by most Greek parties except Thebes.